A Passion for Purple In The Butterfly Garden

 This species of liatris is not what you commonly find in nurseries, but accept no substitute if you want to attract migration monarchs!
 Grow in zones 4a-9b.

-Add the earlier bloomingif you want to attract monarchs in July.
+Add the earlier blooming Liatris aspera if you want to attract monarchs in July.
 As the aspera starts to fade, ligulistylis will host the ultimate butterfly garden party to end the season.

 Stachytarpheta frantzii is a purple porterweed species that is reported to have superior powers of attraction for both butterflies and hummingbirds.
 It also comes in deep blue.

-The final flower that should have lots of purple persuasion in your butterfly garden is verbena bonariensis.
+The purple butterfly flower that should have lots of purple persuasion in your butterfly garden is verbena bonariensis.
 I like to plant this throughout the garden because the majority of our visiting pollinators seem drawn to it…from skippers, to majestic monarch butterflies.